ms4x-net/MS43X-Custom-Firmware/README.md

 By installing the software, you accept full responsibility for compliance with any applicable laws, and the developers disclaim liability for any damages, penalties, or injuries arising from its use.

 ## Overview
-MS43X is a custom firmware built on top of the Siemens 430069 firmware.
-It is designed as a successor to community “patch list” approaches and integrates many new features and enhancements into a unified, maintainable platform.
+MS43X is a custom firmware built on top of the Siemens MS430069 firmware.
+It is designed as a successor to community patch list approaches and integrates many new features and enhancements into a unified, maintainable platform.
 The shift to MS43X is motivated by the increasing difficulty of safely injecting new features into the stock firmware without breaking stability or performance.

 Unlike earlier methods of distributing patches, each release of MS43X includes fully integrated definition files bundled with the firmware, eliminating the need for external patching.

 ### Downloads
-- **Firmware files** — planned for OEM platforms such as E36/E46/E39/E53 (to be released)
+- **Firmware files** — Completed firmware files for several BMW platform and engine versions
-- **Definition files** — includes XDF (partial & full) and ADX formats for MS43X001 :contentReference[oaicite:0]{index=0}
+- **Definition files** — XDF (partial & full) and ADX files for the latest MS43X version
 - **Assembler files** — Assembly code of the underlaying new and changed functions

 ### Changelog (Latest Version)